litestar-org/litestar/docs/usage/3-parameters.md

     ...
 ```

-As you can see, specifying the "query" kwarg to parameter allows us to remap from one key to another.
-Furthermore, you
-can use Parameter for extended validation and documentation.
+As you can see, specifying the "query" kwarg allows us to remap from one key to another.
+Furthermore, we can use Parameter for extended validation and documentation, as is done for `page_size`.

 ## Header and Cookie Parameters

-Unlike Query parameters, Header and Cookie parameters have to be declared using the `Parameter` function, for example:
+Unlike _Query_ parameters, _Header_ and _Cookie_ parameters have to be declared using [the Parameter function](#the-parameter-function), for example:

 ```python
 from pydantic import UUID4